luyangzhao/SoftSnap/software/README.md

 ## 📂 Files in this Folder
 - `forward_simulation.ipynb` → Simulates how SoftSnap deforms given motor actuation inputs (forward kinematics).
 - `inverse_simulation.ipynb` → Computes the required control inputs to achieve a desired deformation (inverse kinematics).
+- `Firmware.ino` → The firmware program of this project.
+Use Arduino IDE to edit and burn into the board.

 ---